 Dr. Atle Dyregrov joins us from Bergen, Norway.
 He graduated as a psychologist in 1980 and worked for five years in the Pediatrics department at Haukeland University Hostpital, helping families whose children had died.
 He also co-founded the Center for Crisis Psychology and served as its general manager for 25 years; he is now its academic director.
 He has worked particularly extensively with children who have experienced loss and trauma, as well as at the sites of major accidents and disasters both in Norway and abroad, and has written numerous books, book chapters, and research articles on children’s response to death and crises.

 It turns out that this ended up being a very timely episode for me indeed: you’ll hear in the show that my mum died when I was young.
-Not even a week after I did this interview, my daughter was playing with Legos in our living room when she asked – completely out of the blue – “Do you have a mama?”
+Not even a week after I did this interview, my newly three-year-old daughter was playing with Legos in our living room when she asked – completely out of the blue – “Do you have a mama?”
 Having done this interview I was well-prepared for a short but straightforward conversation, and was able to shift what would likely have been a very uncomfortable situation for me into something where I felt much more confident in explaining how people’s bodies stop working when they die.